Pagnito/drive-emulator/README.md

 An app visualzing road segment connections and emulating a car drivng on the road and visualizing the segment connections of the segment the car is driving on at that moment.

-npm install </br> cd client </br> npm install  </br>  cd ..  </br>  npm run dev
+Open root folder in terminal and run these commands npm install </br> cd client </br> npm install  </br>  cd ..  </br>  npm run dev